-COVID-19 Vaccination Policy for Employees and Volunteers
+- COVID-19 Vaccination Policy for Employees and Volunteers (PDF)

 Vaccination is highly recommended by the Centers for Disease Control and the Commonwealth of Massachusetts.
 The vaccines have proven safe and effective, according to public health experts and agencies around the world, including the CDC.
 This is a vital step for our community in order to have the kind of on-campus experience we all hope and strive for.

 The College is committed to having a fully vaccinated campus population, to ensure safe and healthy operations, and to allow us to continue to provide the best student experience.
 We continue to commit to this requirement by requiring the booster shot, which has been shown to significantly increase immunity against the Omicron variant.
 The updated bivalent COVID booster is strongly recommended by the College.
 Please follow this link to the CDC website to view information on booster eligibility.
 Please follow-up with your primary care physician with any further questions.